If you count drive time as an upper body workout because your car wants to turn when you want to go straight, you may have steering system problems.

 Does your car dip or rock when you go over bumps or drift around corners even at low speeds?
 If you answered yes, it may be time to replace your vehicle’s shocks or struts.

-Potholes and rough road surfaces don’t just make for a bad ride, they can affect the alignment of your wheels.
+Because potholes and rough road surfaces don’t just make for a bad ride, they can affect the alignment of your wheels.
 Misaligned wheels can cause a host of problems, including uneven tire wear.

 Shocks and Struts